 Parents and carers will be made aware of the content of this policy and all relevant protocols through the school website, Parent Mail and newsletters.

 The school will liaise with parents regarding home access to IT.
-Where needed, IT equipment will be loaned to the parent for their child’s sole use during the period of self isolation; a loan agreement must be obtained from the parent in advance of this.
+Where needed and available, IT equipment will be loaned to the parent for their child’s sole use during the period of self isolation; a loan agreement must be obtained from the parent in advance of this.
 See Appendix 5.

 Paper based resources are made available where preferred